+Scope: global.
+Type: required.
+Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.

 root Process to hold the final sum, or -1 to make it available on all processes.
+Scope: global.
+Type: optional.
+Intent: in.
+Specified as: an integer value $-1 \le root \le np - 1$, default -1.

 dat On destination process(es), the result of the sum operation.
+Scope: global.
+Type: required.
+Intent: inout.
 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.